AlibabaCloudDocs/oss/intl.en-US/SDK Reference/iOS/Installation.md

 ## About the ATS policy of Apple

 During WWDC 2016, Apple announced that all the applications in Apple App Store must implement App Transport Security \(ATS\) from January 1, 2017.
 In other words, all newly submitted applications are not allowed to use `NSAllowsArbitraryLoads` to bypass the ATS limitation.
-Additionally, the application submitters must ensure that all network requests from the application are encrypted through HTTPS.
+Additionally, the application submitters must make sure that all network requests from the application are encrypted by using HTTPS.
 Otherwise, the application may fail the review.

 The OSS iOS SDK V`2.6.0` and later provide the support for this ATS policy.
 The SDK sends only HTTPS requests.
 The SDK supports the prefix of `https://` in the `Endpoint` field value.
 You need only to set the correct HTTPS `Endpoint` field.
 In this way, all network requests can meet the requirements.

 **Note:**

 -   When you set the `Endpoint` field, you must use the URL that is prefixed with `https://`.
--   Ensure that the application initiates only HTTPS requests when implementing callbacks such as signing and obtaining STS tokens.
+-   Make sure that the application initiates only HTTPS requests when when you implement callbacks such as signing and obtaining STS tokens.